 Kayla Newnam

 Kayla Newnam is a prolific muralist with a passion for bringing people together through public art.
 Growing up in the desert has inspired her to find color in the places where you least expect it, such as the exterior of the Scottsdale Museum of Contemporary Art, where the south side of the museum is transformed into a scene full of whimsy and life.
-The focal point is an oversized, multicolored gecko, rendered in vivid hues and intricate patterns that seem to dance across its surface.
+The focal point of Big Ole Gecko is an oversized, multicolored gecko, rendered in vivid hues and intricate patterns that seem to dance across its surface.
 Its curious expression, with a tongue playfully extended, invites patrons to engage with the artwork.
 The gecko’s textured, mosaic-like appearance reflects the diversity of the desert ecosystem, while its bold colors symbolize the hidden beauty and resilience of life in arid environments.
-This piece not only celebrates the local environment but also playfully challenges the monochromatic backdrop of the cityscape, reminding viewers to find joy and color in unexpected places.
+This piece not only celebrates the local environment but also playfully challenges the monochromatic backdrop of the city, reminding viewers to find joy and color in unexpected places.
 Through its sheer scale and dynamic composition, the mural creates a sense of movement and vitality.
 It’s a striking example of how public art can seamlessly blend humor and elegance to elevate everyday experiences.